reverentgeek/vuepress-authentication-tutorial/readme.md

 ## Add Authentication to VuePress

-In the past, adding your own user login, registration, password reset, and other security features to an application was no trivial task.
-And, creating your own security also meant potential risk for you or your customers' data.
+In the past, adding user login, registration, password reset, and other security features to an application was no trivial task.
+And, creating application security from scratch also meant potential risk for you or your customers' data.
 Thankfully, today there are online services like [Okta](https://developer.okta.com) that take the pain and worry out of adding security to your applications.

 ### Create an Okta Account